Uniqueness theorems for combinatorial C*-algebras: Introduction

 A common generalization to all these constructions was given by Spielberg \cite{Sp20} who defined a C*-algebra from a general {\em left-cancellative small category} (LCSC).
 Each of the above combinatorial objects are special cases of such: for example, a monoid is a small category with one object, while the set of finite paths through a graph or a $k$-graph is a small category without inverses.
 More examples of LCSC C*-algebras appear in the literature: Nekrashevych's self-similar group C*-algebras \cite{Nek09}, Exel and Pardo's generalization to self-similar actions on graphs \cite{EP17} and further generalizations to self-similar actions on $k$-graphs \cite{LY19, LY21}.

-In \cite{Ex08}, Exel had already proposed inverse semigroups as the appropriate framework for combinatorial C*-algebras.
-These perspectives are of course closely related, as \cite{OP20} \cite{Li22} show how to obtain an inverse semigroup from an LCSC and use its {\em tight representations} to characterize Speilberg's algebra.
+Before Spielberg's work, Exel \cite{Ex08} had already proposed inverse semigroups as the appropriate framework for combinatorial C*-algebras.
+These perspectives are of course closely related, as \cite{OP20} \cite{LiGarside1} show how to obtain an inverse semigroup from an LCSC and use its {\em tight representations} to characterize Speilberg's algebra.
 On the other hand, \cite{DGKNW20} shows that any inverse semigroup (up to Morita equivalence) arises from an LCSC.

 This paper is about uniqueness theorems for LCSC C*-algebras.
-The importance of such theorems for C*-algebras coming from generators and relations cannot be overstated, as injectivity of $*$-homomorphisms from such can be difficult to determine: we could not write a better explanation of this problem than that in the introduction to \cite{LS22}, so we direct the reader there.

 We first recall the original Cuntz-Krieger uniqueness theorem for graph C*-algebras to motivate our results.
-If $E$ is a row-finite directed graph, then its graph C*-algebra $C^*(E)$ is the universal C*-algebra generated by a set of partial isometries $\{s_e\}_{e\in E^1}$ indexed by the edges of $E$ and a set of mutually orthogonal projections $\{p_e\}_{e\in E^0}$ indexed by the vertices of $E$ subject to the relations \begin{enumerate} \item[(CK1)] $s_e^*s_e = p_{s(e)}$, and \item[(CK2)] $\sum_{e\in r^{-1}(v)} s_es_e^* = p_v$ for all vertices $v\in E^0$ \end{enumerate}
+If $E$ is a row-finite directed graph, then its graph C*-algebra $C^*(E)$ is the universal C*-algebra generated by a set of partial isometries $\{s_e\}_{e\in E^1}$ indexed by the edges of $E$ and a set of mutually orthogonal projections $\{p_e\}_{e\in E^0}$ indexed by the vertices of $E$ subject to the relations \begin{enumerate} \item[(CK1)] $s_e^*s_e = p_{d(e)}$, and \item[(CK2)] $\sum_{e\in r^{-1}(v)} s_es_e^* = p_v$ for all vertices $v\in E^0$ \end{enumerate}